The most frequently asked questions ~ all in one place! Please check here before you email Gail. Thank you.

 1. What's next for Gail?

 The Parasol Protectorate series has ended.
 Gail is writing a 4 book young adult series set in the same universe, 22 years earlier, the Finishing School series.
 The first book, Etiquette & Espionage, was released Feb.
 2013.
 The second book, Curtsies & Conspiracies, was released Nov.
 2013.
 The next book in the Finishing School series, Waistcoats & Weaponry is expected out in 2014, which will be followed by Manners & Mutiny expected in 2015.
-She is also writing the Parasol Protectorate Abroad adult series, 25 years (or so) after the 5 Alexia books.
-The first of these, Prudence, releases in 2014.
+She is also writing the Custard Protocol adult series, 25 years (or so) after the 5 Alexia books.
+The first of these, Prudence, releases in 2015.
 Read the press release.

-3. Will there be more Alexia Tarabotti Parasol Protectorate books?
+3. Will there be more of the Alexia Tarabotti Parasol Protectorate series ?

 No. Gail has ended the series with Timeless.
 (Blog posts One & Two on the subject.)
-However, some of your favorite characters will show up in both of her new series.
+However, some of your favorite characters show up in both of her new series.
 One of the great things about writing with immortals is that they are immortal.
-If you feel like she left a lot unanswered she suggests you go back and reread all 5 as a set.
+If you feel like she left a lot unanswered, she suggests you go back and reread all 5 as a set.
 There are a lot of cookies, Easter eggs, hints, and threads that will make more sense in earlier books now that you know the end.

 4. Where is the ebook?